mendix/docs-site-test/content/en/docs/howto8/mobile/hybrid-mobile/build-hybrid-apps/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores.md

 ---
 title: "Publish a Mendix Hybrid Mobile App in Mobile App Stores"
-url: /howto8/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores
+url: /howto8/mobile/publishing-a-mendix-hybrid-mobile-app-in-mobile-app-stores/
 parent: "build-hybrid-apps"
-menu_order: 20
+weight: 20
 tags: ["mobile", "marketplace", "phonegap"]
 aliases:
     - /refguide8/publish-packages-to-mobile-stores.html
 ---
 ## 1 Introduction

-{{% alert type="warning" %}}
+{{% alert color="warning" %}}
 Building hybrid apps in the cloud uses the PhoneGap Build service from Adobe.
 Because Adobe no longer maintains this service, building hybrid apps in the cloud and publishing them to app stores is no longer possible.

-To build a hybrid app and publish it, see [How to Build a Mendix Hybrid App Locally](/howto8/mobile/build-hybrid-locally) for information on local building.
+To build a hybrid app and publish it, see [How to Build a Mendix Hybrid App Locally](/howto8/mobile/build-hybrid-locally/) for information on local building.

 To publish your app in an app store, we recommend you build native iOS apps instead.
-For more information, see [How to Build Native Apps](/howto8/mobile/build-native-apps).
+For more information, see [How to Build Native Apps](/howto8/mobile/build-native-apps/).
 {{% /alert %}}

 Once you have finished developing a Mendix hybrid mobile application, you will want to make it available as an app for mobile platforms such as Apple iOS and Google Android.
 We make it possible to produce platform-specific installation packages.
-For more details on deploying platform-specific installation packages, see [Mobile App](/developerportal/deploy/mobileapp).
+For more details on deploying platform-specific installation packages, see [Mobile App](/developerportal/deploy/mobileapp/).

 **This how-to will teach you how to do the following:**